NOTE: Analysis is mixed in with the relation of

 (52) DARYA: I don't know.
 (53) Change perspective to front medium-shot.
 DARYA: I swear, I don't.
 Ray knows.
 (54) From the side.
 DARYA: I don't know.
 He never told me.

 Okay, well, that's confusing.
-First, on the recording, it sounds like Jeffries hired Ray and Darya to kill C, but now he's asking who hired them?
+First, on the recording, it sounds like Jeffries hired Ray and Darya to kill C, but now Cooper's asking who hired them even though Ray said he had talked to Jeffries?
 Does this confusion have anything to do with the other confusion of how Darya said one thing before C entered the room and in the recording she said something slightly different?
 Or is this a bit of unclear writing and we are supposed to understand that Jeffries relaying information to Darya and Ray on killing C is not the same as hiring them to do so?
+Or does Darya simply mean that she has never met Jeffries and so she doesn't know who he is?
+Perhaps this latter.
 I don't know.
 There is much that is perplexing about the conversation, which we tend to pass over because dude has a strangle-hold on a woman, is throwing her around, and is about to kill her.
 Our concentration isn't going to go to the little details that make our brains pucker and ask, "What's up with that?"
 Our focus is on poor Darya, who you know C is not going to have any second thoughts about wasting.
 We might also think, well, poor Darya (and Ray) ought to have known better than to mess with C. They're not smart enough.
 They don't have his resources.
 As soon as he set eyes on them, they should have run in the opposite direction.

 (55) MR. C: Do you really expect me to believe that Ray's in prison for carrying guns over a state line?
 Darya, look at me.
 (56) He prods her to look at him.
 Mr. C: This is quite an interesting thing to think about.
 The game begins.
 (57 ) Perspective change.
 MR. C: Did he say why they want me dead?